armory/docs/content/en/scale-agent/install/quickstart.md

 1. [Get the spinnaker-kustomize-patches repo](#get-the-spinnaker-kustomize-patches-repo).
 1. [Configure Spinnaker](#configure-spinnaker).
 1. [Deploy Spinnaker and the Scale Agent](#deploy-spinnaker).

+>Since this guide is for installing the Armory Scale Agent in a test environment, it does not include [mTLS configuration]({{< ref "configure-mtls" >}}).
+The Scale Agent service and plugin do not communicate securely.

 ## {{% heading "prereq" %}}